aviju888/job-hunt-dashboard/README.md

 ## Current Status

-This is a RSVP that demonstrates the core UI and structure of the application.
+This is a Rapid Simple Viable Product (RSVP) that demonstrates the core UI and structure of the application.
 The following pages are implemented:

 - Dashboard overview
 - Applications tracking